Poster Contest Rules and Guidelines

 - If you want the students’ entries returned, you MUST include exact postage (stamps only - no

 metered tapes) and mailing label or the entries will not be returned.

-- While following the Poster Contest Rules and Guidelines, instruct your students to design their own Georgia wildlife license plates, and arrange for a local competition at your school.
+- While following the Poster Contest Rules and Guidelines, instruct your students to create their own artwork based on this year's theme, and arrange for a local competition at your school.